John Percival Tate

 John Percival Tate (21 March 1894 – 21 January 1977) was an Australian architect, urban planner and politician.
 He was born in New Zealand where he trained as an architect and engineer.
-He moved to Sydney as a young man and went into private practice, later working for the federal government during World War II.
+He moved to Sydney, Australia as a young man and went into private practice, later working for the federal government during World War II.
 Tate served on the Ryde Municipal Council and Sydney City Council in the 1940s and 1950s.
 As chairman of the Cumberland City Council he was a key figure behind the Cumberland Plan for Greater Sydney.
 He also served as a Senator for New South Wales from 1950 to 1953, representing the Liberal Party.

 Early life

 Tate was born on 21 March 1894 in Wellington, New Zealand.
 He was the son of English immigrant parents Frances Lillian (née Gormley or Gumley) and Robert Gillies Tate.
 As a young man he changed his middle name from "Henry" to "Percival".
 After leaving school, he completed an apprenticeship with Panton & Son, a civil engineering and architectural firm in Timaru.